 Stories do this constantly.
 We call them conventions, or tropes, and they’re patterns that storytellers throughout history have found make for a good story.

-In the mystery genre, the story always begins with a murder, there are one or more red herrings, and at the end there’s a final unveiling of the murder.
+In the mystery genre, the story always begins with a murder, there are one or more red herrings, and there’s a final unveiling of the murder at the end.

 12. Set Your Intention

 You’re almost ready to start writing.
-But before you do, set your intention.
+Before you do, set your intention.

 Researchers have found that when you’re trying to create a new habit, if you imagine where and when you will participate in that habit, you’re far more likely to follow through.